bkimminich/java8-streams/README.md

 ## Installation

-Simply checkout the whole project and import into any Java8-ready IDE (e.g. IntelliJ IDEA 12+).
+Simply checkout the whole project and import into any Java8-ready IDE (successfully tested with IntelliJ IDEA 12).
 Done!